LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 - MacVim: `url_prefixes('mvim://open?url=file://', DocPrefix)`
 - TextMate: `url_prefixes('txmt://open?url=file://', DocPrefix)`

+In this case, the ``DocPrefix`` argument should be the path to directory containing the HTML version of the application APIs.

 As most of the text editor URL scheme handlers require local links to use absolute paths, the `omit_path_prefixes/1` option is ignored.
 Note that local links require text editor support for URL schemes that can handle